kit-dsm/isaacimi/README.md

 [![IsaacSim](https://img.shields.io/badge/IsaacSim-4.5.0-silver.svg)](https://docs.isaacsim.omniverse.nvidia.com/latest/index.html)
 [![Python](https://img.shields.io/badge/python-3.10-blue.svg)](https://docs.python.org/3/whatsnew/3.10.html)

-Isaac IMI is a framework for running custom robotic simulations in Isaac Sim.
-Each simulation scenario is configured with a single YAML file, and customized with modular user-developed plugins.
+Isaac IMI, originally developed for the Institute for Information Management in Engineering (IMI) at the Karlsruhe Institute of Technology (KIT), is a framework for running custom robotic simulations in Isaac Sim.
+Each simulation scenario is configured with a single "blueprint" YAML file, and customized with modular user-developed plugins.
 Isaac IMI is easy to use with a simple command line interface.

 ## Documentation
 The [documentation](docs/README.md) page provides everything you need to use isaacimi, including tutorials, examples, and developer guides.